Luomou25/MIMO-OFDM-System-WIth-AI-Aided-ACM-Controller/README.md

 This folder contains the two AI modules requested by the project:

-- `dl_mimo_detector.py`: convolutional neural receiver that predicts coded-bit LLRs from the received OFDM grid and CSI
 - `train_dl_mimo.py`: training and BER comparison script for the DL-based MIMO detector
 - `acm_controller.py`: offline data generation and MCS classifier for AI-driven adaptive coding and modulation
 - `train_acm.py`: dataset generation, ACM training, and throughput evaluation